MetaMask/metamask-docs/snaps/reference/keyring-api/account-management/index.md

 ### `keyring_filterAccountChains`

-Filters for chains that an account can be used on.
+Filters for blockchain networks that an account can be used on.

 #### Parameters